ioncap/nomad-web/README.md

 ### Why Three Machines?
 The setup is spread across three separate systems simply because **I had them lying around**.
 Running the full stack – LLM inference, vector database, embedding server, and web server – on a single device (especially a Raspberry Pi) would be **too heavy** and result in a sluggish experience.
 Distributing the load across a Pi 5, a desktop, and an XPS13 laptop keeps everything smooth and responsive while making good use of existing hardware.
-The project is **uploaded here so I can easily share it with friends** who want to try out a similar local AI assistant.
+The project is **uploaded here so I can easily share it with friends**.

 <img width="918" height="613" alt="image" src="https://github.com/user-attachments/assets/03f20a57-7e29-4415-ba80-e3914226d3a6" />
 <img width="1095" height="785" alt="image" src="https://github.com/user-attachments/assets/1fce8845-cf73-425a-89b5-b4d2c596cd44" />